 Interest rate lower than you would expect

-Since this is a credit card (with Up to 55 days on purchases each statement period) and not a charge card, it effectively offers the opportunity for short-term borrowing for your business if you choose not to pay your account balance in full when it falls due.
+Since this is a credit card (with up to 55 days interest free each statement period) and not a charge card, it effectively offers the opportunity for short-term borrowing for your business if you choose not to pay your account balance in full when it falls due.
 Although this would not be good business practice if used regularly or for a longer term, the 16.99% p.a. interest rate on purchases makes it a more viable option than a card with an interest rate of 20% p.a. or more.